dreulavelle/Anchor/README.md

 - Python 3.8 or higher

 ## Installation
-1. Clone the repository
+1. Clone the repository & cd into the directory

-2. Set your MDB API key in the docker-compose.yml:
+2. Set your MDB API key in the docker-compose-example.yml:
    ```yml
    MDB_API_KEY=your_mdb_api_key
    ```

+3. Rename docker-compose-example.yml to docker-compose.yml

-3. Build and run the Docker container:
+4. Build and run the Docker container:
    ```bash
    docker-compose up -d
    ```